mbid/mbid.github.io/posts/type-checking-with-eqlog-types/index.md

 ```

 The `OptTypeNode` sort represents optional type node elements.
-Our parser emits such elements for example in argument lists of function literals, where argument variables can have an optional type annotation.
-In case an `OptTypeNode` element is given by a `TypeNode`, we enforce that `SemanticOptType` agrees with `SemanticType`:
+Our parser uses these nodes to represent type optional annotations.
+The `SemanticOptType` function is total and gives us a `Type` element from such nodes, regardless of whether the `OptTypeNode` corresponds to an actual `TypeNode` or not.
+One way to think about this is that the resulting `Type` element represents a type that is constrained by the type annotation.
+If the type annotation is missing, then the `Type` element is entirely unconstrained, i.e., not related to any type constructor.
+But on `SomeOptTypeNode` elements, which are given by an actual type node, `SemanticOptType` should agree with `SemanticType`:
 ```eqlog
 Axiom
     SomeOptTypeNode(otn, tn)